brutal-org/brutal/meta/scheduling.md

 ## When The Number Of Running Processes Is Lower Than The Number Of Cpu

 If the number of processes is lower than the number of cpu we don't need to switch context.
 But if we have 1 process that started running and it does not execute code we need to assign him a cpu.
 That's why we have 'idle cpu'.
 Lazy cpu are cpu that don't do anything for the moment.
-For exemple if we have 3 process and 5 core, we have 2 idle cpu.
+For example if we have 3 process and 5 core, we have 2 idle cpu.
 So if a cpu is idle and there is a process waiting to run, we give the process to the idle cpu.
 For cpu that are already running a process we just put the same process as the next process.

 ## When The Number Of Running Processes Is Higher Than The Number Of Cpu